Booking.com: best prices

 If you are inspired by the lovely flamenco dresses you will find lots of shops selling them in the Centro district to the east of El Arenal.

-A little further out from here is the Museo de Bellas Artes, Seville's great art gallery and one of the best in Spain.
+A little further out from here to the north is the Museo de Bellas Artes, Seville's great art gallery and one of the best in Spain.
 It is housed in a converted convent whose church has a fine Baroque ceiling.
 The museum contains many paintings of the 'Seville School' artists including works by Bartolome Esteban Murillo.
 His famous 'La Servilleta', so named because it is thought to be painted on a napkin, is on display as is 'the Immaculate Concetion'.
 There are also paintings by Ribera and Zurbaran and Goya.